MerlinMason/precursive/user/pages/01.home/default.md

 title: Home
 ---

-# Grav is Running, and it's cool!
+# Grav is Running, and it's cool - 1.04!
 ## You have installed **Grav** successfully

 Congratulations!
 You have installed the **Base Grav Package** that provides a **simple page** and the default **antimatter** theme to get you started.